kdpuvvadi/blog/content/posts/quick-dirty-droplet-do-doctl.md

 done
 ```

-Once the user selection completed, simply deploying droplet with `doctl compute droplet create` and to make sure it's provisioned using `--wait` flag to return only if the privisioning completed.
+Once the user selection completed, simply deploying droplet with `doctl compute droplet create` and to make sure it's provisioned using `--wait` flag to return only if the provisioning completed.
 After that simply listing the droplets with `doctl compute droplet list`

-## Github
+## GitHub

 Complete repo is on [Github](https://github.com/kdpuvvadi/doctl-deploy).
 Clone the repo and try this for yourself